RolandJansen/intermix/README.md

       el.style.backgroundColor = (step % 4) === 0 ? 'red' : 'white';
     };

 > The sequencer has a callback function called updateFrame().
 Its parameter is by default the last played 64th note.
-It gets called everytime before the screen refreshes (normally 60fpm).
-In the function above a dom element with a class named "ping" gets a red background everytime a sound gets triggered or a white one if not.
+It gets called every time before the screen refreshes (normally 60 times a second).
+In the example above a dom element with a class named "ping" gets a red background everytime a sound gets triggered and a white one if not.
+This should be used with caution because expensive things like dom operations can easily lead to performance drops.